sjn/introducing-se/docs.md

 * What reasons did they use to arrive at their belief?
 * Assess their quality
 * What methods can we use to determine a reason is sound?
-* If this method is unreliable – would it change anything?
+* If this method is unreliable – what would change?
-* What else is propping up their belief?
+* What else props up their belief?

 [comment]: # (!!!)